nathaneltitane/pixtrm/README.md

 ### File Type Hints

-File type hints (--type) improve handling of files or streams where the extension is unavailable.
+File type hints ('--type' argument) improve handling of files or streams where the extension is unavailable.

 Examples ↴